- Overview

 Overview

-Jasmine Singh is a member of the Adams & Reese Litigation Practice Group and an Associate in the Houston office.
+Jasmine Singh is a member of the Adams & Reese Financial Services Practice Group and an Associate in the Houston office.
 Jasmine Singh is a litigator working primarily in financial services.

 Jasmine represents businesses, banks, and other financial institutions in litigation matters, fiduciary disputes, legal process compliance, deceased customer operations, governmental investigations, and more.
 She also represents financial institutions as a disinterested stakeholder in state and federal courts and in response to grand jury subpoenas in both state and federal investigations.
 When necessary, Jasmine represents employees of financial institutions in witness interviews and under subpoena to testify in criminal trials.